nodecross/nodex-docs/source/index.md

 UNiD is an open-source toolkit for building end-to-end secure messaging between all devices including IoT, micro services, and on-premise servers, using features of [decentralized identifiers (DIDs)](https://www.w3.org/TR/did-core/) as a basis of security and privacy.
 Build atop [DIDComm messaging protocol](https://github.com/decentralized-identity/didcomm-messaging) which works over any transports, it makes end-to-end messaging reliable, secure, and easy.

-This repo where we develop libraries to be installed into your devices.
-It enables device's IDs and keys management with root of trust (RoT), automated provisioning, mutual authentication, and end-to-end secure messaging across network boundary.

 ```{toctree}
 :hidden:
 introduction/index.md